Blog Resources About Search Topics

 PR review + architecture sanity checks

-If you’re reviewing changes in a subsystem you don’t own, Code Wiki can give you a fast “what else touches this?” view — which reduces the chance of rubber-stamp reviews.
+If you’re reviewing changes in a subsystem you don’t own, Code Wiki can give you a fast “what else touches this?” view.
+That reduces the chance of a rubber-stamp review.

 “Legacy rescue”